 The best afternoon tea in London for families with kids

-However, after further research I realised that at St. Ermin’s Hotel they have a very different approach to a family-friendly afternoon tea.
+After further research I realised that at St. Ermin’s Hotel they have a very different approach to a family-friendly afternoon tea.
 Not only do they offer a special Buzzy Bees afternoon tea menu for kids, they even invite children to see their 350,000+ bees going about their daily business – making honey!
-On top of that, the prices are really accessible, so it’s a treat any family could afford, whether to celebrate a special occasion or to spend a truly memorable afternoon in London.
+On top of that, the prices are really reasonable, so it’s a treat any family could afford, whether to celebrate a special occasion or to spend a truly memorable afternoon in London.

 Of course, adults are not forgotten either.
 Depending on the season, there are different afternoon tea menus that you can choose from, including a gluten-free option.
 And what do you think about afternoon tea with unlimited Prosecco!
 Here you can find current St. Ermin’s afternoon tea selection.
 And did I mention that it’s really affordable?